Create Indestructible SBC's with overlayfs--Part II--uv, flask, and systemd

 WHAT'S NEXT?

-I need to get rid of the SBC's mandatory login, then conjure a DIY app for the junker RPi.
-It has I2C, SPI, serial UART, all the usual stuff; perhaps what can be done with an Arduino Nano can be done here....I have this old sequencer idea (here) that i could continue to work on....
+RPi supports the peripherals we know and love--I2C, SPI, serial UART, all the usual stuff; perhaps what can be done with an Arduino Nano can be done here....I have this old sequencer idea (here) that perhaps I could continue to work on....

 Regardless: overlayfs is an important technology....instead of just entering the cheat code I dug in a bit further.
-Now I know more a widely implemented and important technology.
+Now I know more about a widely implemented and important technology.

 There is a lesson here?
 Nope.
 Next time: just use the damn cheat code.